-Marine Technicians are responsible for the operation and maintenance of the ship’s engine and drive systems, power generation and distribution systems, as well as additional equipment and systems that contribute toward the ship's ability to 'float and move'.
-As a Marine Technician you are trained to be an expert in the field, making a major contribution towards ensuring the ship is always ready to sail at a moments notice.
-Without you, the ship doesn’t sail!
+Marine Technicians are responsible for the operation and maintenance of the ship’s engine and drive systems, power generation and distribution systems, as well as the auxiliary systems and habitability equipment contributing to the ships ability to operate independently.
+As a Marine Technician you make a major contribution towards ensuring the ship is always ready to respond to an urgent tasking.

-To best deal with the wide range of machinery and equipment onboard the ships, after your Basic Technician Course, you will be streamed in one of two specialisations; electrical or propulsion according to your interests, skills and the requirements of the service.
-Once streamed you will complete a short course in your chosen specialisation before being posted to sea.
+To best deal with the wide range of machinery and equipment on board the ships, you will complete a short course in your chosen specialisation before Posting to a sea going platform to practically consolidate your learning.
+You will quickly become part of a motivated, dedicated and highly professional team.

 Job on base

 Job on deployment

 For anyone that is considering being an MTE – give it a go.
 It’s a fantastic opportunity, you get a great trade out of it and you get to travel the world.

 Career progression and training

 Your hard work, experience and training accomplishments as a Marine Technician are rewarded by promotions in rank and salary.
-You join the Navy as an Ordinary Rate completing Basic Common Training (BCT) and Basic Marine Technician Training.
-After this specialist course you will post to sea or ashore to consolidate what you have learnt through on job training.
-After your time at sea you will need to complete your Advanced Technician Training as well as some further leadership courses before being promoted to Leading Hand, usually after four years of service.
+You join the Navy as an Ordinary Rate completing Basic Training and Basic Marine Technician Training.
+After this specialist course you will fill positions on Naval Ships to consolidate what you have learnt through on the job training.
+As your skill and experience increase, you will be selected to complete your Advanced Technician and leadership Training before being recommended for promotion to Leading Hand, usually after four years of service.

 Upon successful enlistment into the Navy you’ll be posted to Devonport Navy base in Auckland.
 Here you will do 18 weeks of basic military training to find out if you’ve got what it takes to be in the Navy, and learn various subjects including: